 - Organic seeds and planting stock are utilized when commercially available.

 - Inputs that are used have been approved for use on certified organic farms by the Organic Materials Review Institute (OMRI).

 - I adhere to the soil fertility, nutrient management, crop rotation, crop pest, weed, and disease practice standards as outlined in the National Organic Program (NOP).

 - My poultry have been fed organic or sustainable food since day 2 and have direct access to green pasture during the growing season.

 - My livestock have been fed organic or sustainable food since the last trimester of gestation and have direct access to green pasture during the growing season.

-- All poultry and livestock are raised without antibiotics, artificial hormones, or synthetic parasiticides and receive either 100% organic feed or feed that has been raised sustainably, as defined by the first sentence of this pledge.
+- All poultry and livestock are raised without antibiotics, hormones, or synthetic parasiticides and receive either certified organic feed or feed that has been raised sustainably, as defined by the first two sentences of this pledge.